-As, that means that the UK will need to “invest heavily in digital infrastructure” and drive through reforms to raise productivity if it is to repair long-term economic damage.
+As the FT notes, that means that the UK will need to “invest heavily in digital infrastructure” and drive through reforms to raise productivity if it is to repair long-term economic damage.
 Clearly, ‘UK Plc’ will be unable to compete internationally if we can’t build and maintain a strong, stable entrepreneurial-driven SME sector, supported by new technologies, so as to drive innovation and success.

 How do the entrepreneurs of tomorrow embrace new technologies to succeed?